YS-P/SDOclust/README.md

 The label extension phase is executed using different execution models:
     - per-batch processing: baseline implementation
     - joblib: multi-thread execution on a single machine
     - dask: task-based parallel execution
+          - dask-local: local based (single machine)
+          - dask-dist: distributed based (cluster ready)

     Each backend executes label extension independently on each split, and results are merged back into the original data order.